oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 updates only to requests addressing the [edit URL](#ReadURLsandEditURLs) of the entity.

+The body of the request MUST be a valid representation of the declared target entity type, or one of its derived types.

 Services SHOULD support `PATCH` as the preferred means of updating an entity. `PATCH` provides more resiliency between clients and services by directly modifying only those values specified by the client.